jfjlaros/bin-parser/README.md

 convert back to binary.

 This idea is implemented in two languages; Python and JavaScript.
-All main development is done in Python, all reading functionalities have been ported to JavaScript.
+All main development is done in Python.
 We chose YAML as our preferred serialised dictionary format, but other serialisation formats (JSON for example) can be used too.

 ## Why use this library?
 The challenge of parsing binary files is not a new one, it requires reverse